r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>There are two ways to create a resource script, which are creating the script manually or using the makerc command.
 Personally i recommend the makerc command over manual scripting, since it eliminates typing errors.
 The makerc command saves all the previously issued commands into a file, which can be used with the resource command.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and rename it as: **version.rc**
+Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **version.rc**
 ```
   version
   exit -y